axterv2/zuzuxo/README.md

-# zuzuxo
+# Dolphin Zuzuxo
-A custom fork of Dolphin.
+Zuzuxo is a custom fork of Dolphin based off the ancient version by weihuoya — MMJ (Memory Managed JIT).
+This version tries to improve the accuracy and performance at the same time.